mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-28-creating_new_rails_application.markdown

 First, we will use scaffolding to create cars controller, model, views, routes, test and database migration file in one line.

  {% highlight ruby %}
-rails generate scaffold car model:string year:integer
+rails generate scaffold car brand:string year:integer
 or
-rails g scaffold car model year:integer
+rails g scaffold car brand year:integer
 {% endhighlight %}

 This single line will create: